-Contact method: This is how a person was contacted.
+3. Contact method: This is how a person was contacted.
 There are 17 pre-defined methods including delivery, door knock, email, email blast, face to face, Facebook, meeting, phone call, robocall, snail mail, text, text blast, tweet, video call, webinar, LinkedIn, and other.
-You can use the drop-down menu to choose any of these methods.
-(Required)
+You can use the dropdown menu to choose any of these methods.

 There is no limit to the number of contacts that can occur on each step of a path.

-Organization: If a person has a relationship with an organization, the organization drop-down menu will appear when you are logging a contact with that person.
-In this way, you can record a contact on Julie's profile and one of her organizations.
+Organization (Optional): If a person has a relationship with an organization, the organization dropdown menu will appear when you are logging a contact with that person.
+In this way, you can record a contact on Matt's profile and one of his organizations.
 The relationship between profiles must exist before the contact is logged to post the contact on both profiles.

 Deleting a contact